RonWebber/RepData_PeerAssessment1/PA1_template.md

 dev.off()
 ```

-Eight of the days with zero steps are days with 'NA's in the entire
+Eight of the days with zero steps are days with 'NA's in the
-step column.  'na.rm' replaces 'NA's with zeros in some cases.
+'steps' column for that day.  'na.rm' replaces 'NA's with zeros in some cases.

 The numeric value 'mean.total.steps.per.day.with.NAs' in the next code
 chunk is the average number of steps taken in all the days.
 The